-Bianchi et al. (2003) suggested a set of possible dwarf business structures based on feedback thinking and structural diagrams reflecting a resource-based view of the firm (see, for example, Amit & Schoemaker 1993; Dierickx & Cool, 1989; Warren 2002).
-In this paper, we describe the further development of a simple quantitative model (Bianchi & Winch, 2005) based around the strategic resource structures identified in Bianchi et al. The model is intended to enable light to be shed on the way that managerial behaviour as captured in the model, including reflections of attitudes and motivations towards growth achievement or otherwise, impact on company performance.
-By simulating small firm behaviour, the critical links can be established between the management of strategic resources and owner-manager attitudes with stunted growth in a firm so that the phenomenon can be better understood.
-At a practical level, entrepreneurs who are unaware of the possibility of these factors stunting growth might appreciate that growth is an option with possible benefits, and could reinforce the specific factors in play for those already aware of missed growth opportunities.
-Finally, the model could then used to investigate alternate, growth-based behaviours that could lead to improved decision-making.
+Bianchi et al. (2003) posited a set of possible dwarf business structures based on feedback thinking and structural diagrams reflecting a resource-based view of the firm (see, for example, Amit & Schoemaker 1993; Dierickx & Cool, 1989; Warren 2002).
+In this paper, we describe the further development of the original quantitative model (Bianchi & Winch, 2005) based around the strategic resource structures identified in Bianchi et al. The model is intended to enable light to be shed on the way that managerial behaviour as captured in the model, including reflections of attitudes and motivations towards growth achievement or otherwise, impact on company performance.
+Simulated small firm behaviour could make those entrepreneurs unaware of the possibility of these factors stunting growth appreciate this condition, or, in the case of those already aware of missed growth potential opportunities, they could reinforce the specific factors in play.
+The model could then further be used to investigate alternate, growth-based behaviours that could point to changed and improved decision-making.

 This use of this form of modelling to support learning and understanding of SME behaviour and to support entrepreneurs in decision-making and policy formulation is well established by the current authors as discussed below and by others.
 (See, for example, the Special issue of the System Dynamics Review, on Small Medium Enterprises 2002).